grantcarthew/notes/AiPrompts/prompts/qt.md

 ## Project Structure

 - Central communication via signals and slots hosted in a hidden QWidget
-- Application windows are constructed as a QWidget hosting a QGraphicsView hosting a QGraphicsScene
+- Application windows are constructed as a QWidget hosting a QGraphicsView hosting a QGraphicsScene, all subclassed
 - QGraphicsItems are subclassed to create custom QGraphicsItems